An Academic History

 In the early 1900s, the institution was a trade school where young working people could learn the skills they needed to advance their careers.
 Trustees implemented a program for students who desired more specialized training in the sciences and the arts, but lacked the resources to attend a four-year college.
 But by 1910, students found that their three-year degrees failed to qualify them for the jobs they sought and it became clear that the school had to change to succeed.

-Hamerschlag led the development of four- and five-year programs that led to bachelor's and master's degrees, and in 1912, the Carnegie Technical Schools became the Carnegie Institute of Technology.
+Hamerschlag led the development of four- and five-year programs that led to bachelor's and master's degrees, and in 1912, the Carnegie Technical Schools became the Carnegie Institute of Technology (now College of Engineering).

 Under Hamerschlag, the campus began to grow as four new buildings were constructed — Industries Hall (now Porter Hall), Engineering Hall (now Doherty Hall), Hamerschlag Hall and the College of Fine Arts Building.
 Margaret Morrison Carnegie College, a women's college named for school founder Andrew Carnegie's mother, was also established.